i0sa/PhoneCaller-Tweak-API/README.md

   1 - Display details for a `PCSearchItem` that is received from the **PhoneCallerHelper** API 2- Directly fire a search query inside this ViewController

+# Usage

+After installing PhoneCaller3, you will find libphonecaller3.dylib in /usr/lib.
+Copy this dylib into $THEOS/lib and then copy PhoneCallerHeaders folder into $THEOS/include

+in your Tweak.xm, you can import with :
+    #import "PhoneCallerHeaders/PhoneCaller.h"

+in your Makefile, add this to the Libraries :
+    Tweak_LIBRARIES = phonecaller3

 # PhoneCallerHelper